 Embarking on a Path Forward

-The Appalachian endeavor marks NatureServe’s first major foray into citizen science since unveiling its Citizen Science Strategy earlier this year, an over-arching plan that embraces the need to connect volunteer-gathered data with larger international datasets, across broader scientific networks, and demonstrate its useful application.
+The Appalachian endeavor follows the unveiling of NatureServe's Citizen Science Strategy earlier this year, an over-arching plan that embraces the need to connect volunteer-gathered data with larger international datasets, across broader scientific networks, and demonstrate its useful application.

 NatureServe’s future in citizen science took center stage at the Biodiversity Without Boundaries conference in April, which devoted an all-day symposium to the topic.
 NatureServe believes citizen scientists can be immediately effective in advancing its mission on five fronts: